webbkyr/webbkyr.github.io/_posts/2023-05-04-debugging-in-go.md

 ---

 I've recently started writing services in Golang.
-Using the VSCode debugger has helped me learned (saved me a lot of time!).
+Using the VSCode debugger has helped me learn (and save me a lot of time!).
 Lets quickly run through how to set it up.

 Under the `Run And Debug` tab in VSCode, click `create a launch.json file`.